 The Eglinton Flats, which include the charming Topham Pond, are one of Toronto’s largest park complexes, and the community boasts other parks as well: Westlake, Pearen, Portage Trail, and the historic Denison Cemetery.
 Mount Dennis is also home to extensive woodland beside the Humber River, and even part of Keelesdale Park in the Black Creek Valley.
 These green spaces provide great opportunities for healthy walking, as well as more vigorous sports activities.

 Mount Dennis is one of Toronto’s most ethnically diverse communities.
-It had an Anglo-Saxon working class character in the 1800s, became a more ethnically diverse immigrant reception area in the 20th Century, and is now home to people from all over the world.
+It had an Anglo-Saxon working class character in the 1800s, became a more ethnically diverse immigrant reception area after 1900, and is now home to people from all over the world.
 Its housing features a mix of sizes, ages, and styles on almost every street.
 More than half the residents live in apartment buildings, large and small, many of which enjoy dramatic parkland views.

 Kodak’s former property is now a construction site for the Mount Dennis Station – terminus of the new Crosstown Eglinton LRT subway line.
 When it opens in 2021, Mount Dennis Station will be Toronto’s second largest transportation terminal (after Union Station) accommodating GO trains, an Air-Rail express stop and a major bus station.
 The site will also include a maintenance and storage facility for trains.